thoth-tech/documentation/docs/OnTrack/Multiple Organisations/Design Documentation.md

 **Deployment Plan**

-The deployment plan outlines the steps for introducing the multiple organizations feature into the OnTrack system, ensuring a smooth transition for users.
+The deployment plan outlines the steps for introducing the multiple organisations feature into the OnTrack system, ensuring a smooth transition for users.

 **Conclusion**

-The incorporation of multiple organizations into the OnTrack server is a significant enhancement that enhances the system's flexibility and scalability.
-By following the design outlined in this document and implementing it effectively, the OnTrack system will provide a powerful solution for managing multiple organizations while maintaining data security and access control.
+The incorporation of multiple organisations into the OnTrack server is a significant enhancement that enhances the system's flexibility and scalability.
+By following the design outlined in this document and implementing it effectively, the OnTrack system will provide a powerful solution for managing multiple organisations while maintaining data security and access control.
 This design document serves as a roadmap for achieving these goals and delivering a feature-rich, user-friendly system.